webloft/mysql-native/README.md

 dub run :integration-tests-phobos
 dub run :integration-tests-vibe
 ```
+This will also run the library tests as well as the integration tests.

 The first time you run an integration test, the file `testConnectionStr.txt`
 will be created in your current directory